 On July 9, 2004, the District entered into an agreement with Castle Rock 25 Partners LLC ("Castle Rock 25"), the Town, and Castlewood Ranch Master Association (as amended on July 21, 2006) whereby Castle Rock 25 agrees to pay \$526,308 to the District.
 This amount represents 50% of the Mikelson Condemnation Area Roadway Construction Estimate.
-Payment will be made to the District in advance of the earlier of: (1) The Town's issuance to Castle Rock 25 of any improvement construction permit associated with the final plat for Castle Rock 25's property or (2) the Town's issuance to Castle Rock 25 of any building permits associated with such plat.
+Payment will be made to the District in advance of the earlier of: (1) The Town's issuance to Castle Rock 25 of any improvement construction permit associated with the final plat for Castle Rock 25 is property or (2) the Town's issuance to Castle Rock 25 of any building permits associated with such plat.
+During 2019, the District received \$526,312 from Castle Rock 25 in accordance with this agreement.